betherworld/bETHerCare/server/crypto/README.txt

  - server replays transaction => can't since it does not have device signature for new counter
  - server uses smart device to replay transaction => can't since it does not have the client signature for new counter
  - rollback attacks => the counter only increases on the blockchain
+ - server excludes transaction => this can be detected by the log of transactions

+Powerful attackers:
+ - access to device, user and backend(solution: employees can't make account)
+ - attacker that can tamper with device(solution: make device tamper evident)

 Counter is known by smart device since only him can generate new valid transactions.